jobro13/Instinct/Docs/ResourceAPI.md

 *	Can be used for info strings to the UI.
 Warning strings or other styled strings are also provided.
 Must be a list of items.
 If item is a string, put it in "info" if CanGather and in "warn" if not CanGather.
 Styles can be hardcoded by putting a table with the Style and Text element ste.
 *	string/List necessaryAction.
 Should return a string or a list of strings of action identifiers which are necessary to gather this resource.
 For instance, ores can be gathered via the "Mine" action, which belongs to the "Pickaxe" tool.

+For any object: the object root can be saved.
+The ObjectService save method handles the case correctly for children of object roots.
+This is necessary, because otherwise properties can be set on non-root items, which are *NOT* saved.

 Tools
 =======